hummingbot/hummingbot/documentation/docs/developers/connectors/new-blockchain.md

-# # Adding Connectors to Exchanges on Other Blockchains
+# Adding Connectors to Exchanges on Other Blockchains

-!!! warning
-    This document is incomplete and a work in progress.

 Hummingbot currently has connectors to Ethereum-based exchanges and has built in [Ethereum wallet support](https://github.com/CoinAlpha/hummingbot/tree/master/hummingbot/wallet/ethereum).